babarrett/g80-9009/method-3-direct+soarer.md

 [ebay](http://www.ebay.com/itm/NEW-PS-2-to-USB-Soarers-Converter-Adapter-Remapping-Macros-NKRO-Support-/282575686221).

 ### Pros:
-* Has the greatest capability of the 4 proposed methods.
-(Well, probably matched by the method #4 breakout box solution.)
+* Has the second greatest capability of the 4 proposed methods.
+(Exceeded only by the method #4 breakout box solution.)
     - The Soarer converter is programable.
 It adds the ability to remap keys, add macros, add additional function layers, and be able to toggle different